-Because R&D is risky, firms prefer a portfolio of RD by projects or approaches within a project.
+Because R&D is risky, firms prefer a portfolio of RD projects or approaches within a project.
 The risk of a portfolio depends on the correlation between projects.
 To get lower risk you invest in projects that are negatively correlated.
 This lets you "guarantee" a given rate of return.
-But a portfolio of conditional R&D projects with option characteristics has lower risk than a portfolio of unconditional projects.

-The option feature substitutes for diversification, so even without diversification an investment set up as an option has lower risk than an unconditional project.
+A portfolio of R&D projects set up as options has lower risk than a portfolio of unconditional projects.
+The option diversifies over time so even without diversification an investment set up as an option has lower risk than an unconditional project.
 You reduce risk by the ability to stop the project if it does not look promising.
-This is diversification over time.